-Construction in progress in respect of banking and non-banking premises at 31 December 2015 was RR 6 million (31 December 2014: RR 157 million).
+Construction in progress in respect of banking and non-banking premises at 31 December 2016 was RR 51 million (31 December 2015: RR 6 million)

-Carrying amount of office premises without revaluation at 31 December 2015 is RR 7 436 million, including cost in amount of RR 8 848 million and accumulated depreciation of RR 1 412 million (31 December 2014: carrying amount of office premises without revaluation was RR 7 724 million, including cost in amount of RR 8 909 million and accumulated depreciation of RR 1 185 million).
+Carrying amount of office premises without revaluation at 31 December 2016 is RR 7 190 million, including cost in amount of RR 8 802 million and accumulated depreciation of RR 1 612 million (31 December 2015: carrying amount of office premises without revaluation was RR 7 436 million, including cost in amount of RR 8 848 million and accumulated depreciation of RR 1 412 million).

-As at 31 December 2015 and 31 December 2014, premises were independently valued.
-The valuation was carried out by an independent appraisers firm, Institute of Valuation of Property and Financial Activity Ltd, which hold a relevant professional qualification and which have recent experience in valuation of assets of similar location and category.
+As at 31 December 2016 and 31 December 2015, premises were independently valued.
+The valuation of the Bank's premises was carried out by an independent appraisers firm, Institute of Valuation of Property and Financial Activity Ltd, which hold a relevant professional qualification and which have recent experience in valuation of assets of similar location and category.

-During 2015 fair value of premises changed significantly, therefore as at 31 December 2015 the Group performed revaluation of premises.
-Changes in carrying value resulting from revaluation amount to RR 482, recognised in consolidated statement of profit or loss in the amount of RR 570 and in other comprehensive income in the amount of RR 88.
-Refer to Note 27.
+The Group believes that fair value of premises has not changed significantly during 2016.
+Therefore as at 31 December 2016 the Group has not recognised revaluation of premises in the consolidated financial statements.
+During 2015 fair value of premises changed significantly, therefore as at 31 December 2015 the Group recognised revaluation of premises in the consolidated financial statements.
+Changes in carrying value resulting from revaluation amounted to RR 482, recognised in consolidated statement of profit or loss in the amount of RR 570 and in other comprehensive income in the amount of RR 88.